Kyle9021/prisma_resource_type_simple_inventory/README.md

 * rhel/fedora: `sudo yum install jq`
 * macos: `sudo brew install jq`

-Recommendations for hardening are: store variables in a secret manager of choice or export the access_keys/secret_key as env variables in a separate script.
+Recommendations for hardening are:

+* Store variables in a secret manager of choice or
+* Export the access_keys/secret_key as env variables in a separate script.

 Decision here is to use environment variables to simplify the workflow and mitigate risk of including credentials in the script.